 A/B testing lets you compare multiple variants of a web page or a service simultaneously, giving you an apples-to-apples comparison of performance.
 Set up a test in which your control is the existing data center technology stack (path A), and your variant is in the cloud (path B).

 With the ability to throttle the amount of traffic sent to the cloud through the A/B test, you can execute a rolling deployment with increasing amounts of traffic.
 The bigger and more complex your cloud migration, the more gradual the process will need to be.
 This rolling deployment is far easier and more manageable than one big cutover.

 It takes a dedicated team collaboratively executing a thorough test plan to ensure that customers are not negatively impacted by your move to the cloud.
 Test your migration early, thoroughly and often — probably more often than you'd anticipate.

 Take the time and effort to make sure your organization is aligned on the full breadth of what is moving to the cloud and how you plan to test, and you'll be on your way to ensuring a positive end-user experience through every phase of the migration.

-Learn more about how Point B helps organizations make the right move to the cloud while thinking early and differently about security and compliance risks during the transition and data center decommissioning.
+Learn more about how we help organizations make the right move to the cloud while thinking early and differently about security and compliance risks.
+Get in touch.